 However, self is just a regular variable that closes over the outer scope, so it still holds a reference to the course object.
 That's why d correctly logs "react" while c is undefined.

-Modern JavaScript offers cleaner solutions with arrow functions:
+Modern JavaScript solves this with arrow functions:

 const course = {